choyakawa/EasyDeL/docs/upstream_diff.md

 - when building bins, merge labels alongside tokens
 - append `-100` at EOS boundaries
 - pad labels with `-100`
+- pad `segment_ids` with `0` instead of inventing a new segment id for padding positions

 Update `PackedShardedSource`: